AdamMcCarthyCS/web-dev-1-assignment-2/README.md

       - each item in the file is an object
       - the slugs are iterated over and their variables are accessed using slug.variable
       - this populates all the different pages by filling in their respective attribute values

+      #### Dev pagination
+      - I followed the same logic as in sandbox above and reproduced the six pages using a for loop
+      - For the dashboard, I have implemented the page as three columns.
+Nunjucks loops can be nested to do three columns of two cards by putting the different cities in sets of two in a column nunjucks list and within this list doing an inner loop to produce the two cards.
+This is essentially a nested list.
+Lists are marked out in yaml by using "-"